Graham-72/feed_import/README.txt

   -import/export feed configuration
   -reports
-  -add taxonomy terms to field (can add new terms)
+  -add taxonomy terms to field (can add new terms) -process HTML pages
+  -process CSV files
+  -add image to field (used as filter)
+  -custom settings on each feed process function
+  -do not save info about imported items (usually used for one-time import)

 ------------------------------
 About Feed Import
 ------------------------------

-Feed Import module allows you to import content from XML files into entities like (node, user, ...) using XPATH to fetch whatever you need.
+Feed Import module allows you to import content from XML/HTML/CSV files into entities (like node, user, ...) using XPATH to fetch whatever you need.
-You can create a new feed using php code in you module or you can use the provided UI (recommended).
+You can create a new feed using php code in your module or you can use the provided UI (recommended).
 If you have regular imports you can enable import to run at cron.
-Now Feed Import provides two methods to process XML file:
+Now Feed Import provides four methods to process files:
-    Normal  - loads the xml file with simplexml_load_file() and parses it's content.
+    Normal  - loads the XML file with simplexml_load_file() and parses it's content.
 This method isn't good for huge files because needs very much memory.
-    Chunked - gets chunks from xml file and recompose each item.
+    Chunked - gets chunks from XML file and recompose each item.
 This is a good method to import huge xml files.
+This cannot be used if parent xpath is based on properties.
+You cannot use parent xpath like
+              //category[@type="new"]/items
+              or
+              //category/items[@posted="today"]
+              but you can use xpaths like
+              //category/items.
+              Fields xpaths are normally.
+    HTML    - converts HTML document to xml and then is imported like a normal xml file.
+    CSV     - loads content line by line and imports it.

 ------------------------------
 How Feed Import works